open-contracting-extensions/ocds_metrics_extension/README.md

 ## Use with requirements

-Metrics can be used along with the **requirements extension** which will add a 'relatedRequirementID' property to metrics.
+Metrics can be used along with the **requirements extension** which will add a `relatedRequirementID` field to metrics.

 With the requirements extension, bids, awards and contracts can include a `RequirementResponse` indicating the values against each metric that a supplier intends to meet.